I still remember when I learned the word “interdict.”

 It looks as if the Bishop of Madison is on solid grounds canonically.
 Priests have every right to use only male servers, to disallow lay eucharistic ministers, to celebrate the Tridentine Mass.
 Canon law is clear that parish councils are merely advisory, and authority remains vested in the priest.
 Bishops appoint priests, and parishioners have no right to remove them.

-The pastoral disaster in Platteville brings to a point what the implementation and non-implementation of the reforms of the Second Vatican Council have and have not accomplished.
+The pastoral disaster in Platteville brings to a point what has and has not been accomplished through the reforms of the Second Vatican Council.
 At the level of admonition we have ringing conciliar statements about collegiality, ordained ministry as service, church as people of God, the important role of the laity in the Church, and so forth.
 At the level of legal reform, to large extent, power remains firmly in the hands of the clerical authorities – pastor, bishop, curial official, pope.

 The clergy may and even should act with pastoral sensitivity, but they are not legally required to do so.